Appearance

 Step 4: Decide

 If the team likes it, expand.
 If not, the compiled .tsx is a normal React component — delete the .rozie source and keep using the output.
-Zero lock-in, zero parallel runtime, zero new dependency at runtime (the compiled output depends only on react + a plain sibling .css import your bundler already handles).
+At runtime it depends on react, a plain sibling .css import your bundler already handles, and a handful of helpers from @rozie/runtime-react — a few hundred gzipped bytes for a typical leaf, MIT, and small enough to vendor if you ever want the dependency gone.
+Nothing locks you in.

 When Rozie isn't the right answer for a React team